Are there so many different bedding pieces and you need all the bedding layers explained?

 placing grey and white pillows on a bed to show bed layers

-I know it can be a bit confusing as to the difference between many different pieces of bedding and you probably ask yourself all the time do I really need all that.
+I know it can be a bit confusing to understand the difference between all the different layers of bedding, and you probably ask yourself all the time if you really need them all.

 But this guide should help you differentiate between them all and help you choose the pieces that work best for you.